ddd-Makbema/pyEngine2D-ddd/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame.
+1: Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame.

 ```bash
 pip install pygame
 ```
-Go to variables.py and make a [screen object](ScreenInit.md) Save the screen as "screen"
+2: Go to variables.py and make a [screen object](ScreenInit.md)
+	go below to see examples of how to do this
+	Save the screen as "screen"

-Initialize all the [game objects](game%20objects.md) you want underneath the screen in variables.py To set attributes for user-made scripts call the game object from the dictionary then follow the path to the attribute
+3: Initialize all the [game objects](game%20objects.md) you want underneath the screen in variables.py
+	To set attributes for user-made scripts call the game object from the dictionary then follow the path to the attribute

-Load all media(images, sound, etc) into the "data" folder
+4: Load all media(images, sound, etc) into the "data" folder

-Write the main game code into ".py" files in the "scripts" folder a sample file is provided in the script folder already make sure to load all the packages you want by naming the file and class name at the end of the game object declaration
+5: Write the main game code into ".py" files in the "scripts/user" folder
+	there are two folders in scripts; "user" and "builtins" you only need to look at user a sample file is provided in the script/user folder already make sure to load all the packages you want by naming the file and class name at the end of the game object declaration

-Finally run the "main.py" file to run the game
+6: Finally run the "main.py" file to run the game
 ## Code Samples

 ### variables.py